 }

-Every time I changed my data model, I had to update these serialization methods by hand.
-Add a field?
-Edit two places.
-Rename a property?
-Edit two places.
-It was maddening.
+Every time I changed my data model, I had to update serialization methods by hand.
+This is a job for computers.

-The premise was simple: paste JSON, get type-safe code in your preferred language.
-But the execution required solving some surprisingly deep computer science problems.
+The premise was simple: paste JSON, get type-safe code.
+The execution required solving some surprisingly deep computer science problems.

 The Architecture: Read, Simplify, Render

-quicktype processes JSON in three stages, much like a classic compiler (see quicktype Under the Hood for the deep dive):
+quicktype processes JSON in three stages, like a compiler (see quicktype Under the Hood for the deep dive):

-In the Read stage, quicktype parses input JSON and infers an initial type graph.
-Each unique structure in the JSON becomes a node in the graph.
-For example, an array of objects creates an Array type containing a Class type.
+Read: Parse JSON and infer an initial type graph.
+Each unique structure becomes a node—an array of objects creates an Array type containing a Class type.

-The Render stage converts the simplified type graph into source code.
-Each target language has its own renderer that handles:
+Render: Convert the type graph to source code.
+Each language has its own renderer handling naming conventions, serialization, type syntax, and imports.

-This architecture made it easy to add new languages—you only need to implement a new Renderer.
-That's how we went from supporting 2 languages at launch to over 30 today.
+This architecture made it easy to add languages—just implement a new Renderer.
+That's how we went from 2 languages at launch to over 30.

 Little Big Details

-What separates good code generation from great code generation is attention to detail.
-We called these "Little Big Details"—the subtle niceties that make quicktype's output look like code a human would write.
+We called these "Little Big Details"—the subtle niceties that make quicktype's output look human-written.

 {